gseidler/The-MSX-Red-Book/the_msx_red_book.md

     Address...
 7586H

-This is the "PLAY" statement "V" command handler.
+This is the "`PLAY`" statement "`V`" command handler.
 The parameter, with a default value of eight, is placed in byte 18 of the current voice buffer without altering bit 6 of the existing contents.
 No music data is generated.

 <a name="759eh"></a>

     Address...
 759EH

-This is the "PLAY" statement "M" command handler.
+This is the "`PLAY`" statement "`M`" command handler.
 The parameter, with a default value of two hundred and fifty-five, is compared with the existing modulation period contained in bytes 19 and 20 of the current voice buffer.
 If they are the same the routine terminates with no action.
 Otherwise the new modulation period is placed in the voice buffer and bit 6 set in byte 18 of the voice buffer to indicate that the new value must be incorporated into the next music data packet produced.
 No music data is generated.

 <a name="75beh"></a>

     Address...
 75BEH

-This is the "PLAY" statement "S" command handler.
+This is the "`PLAY`" statement "`S`" command handler.
 The parameter is placed in byte 18 of the current voice buffer and bit 4 of the same byte set to indicate that the new value must be incorporated into the next music data packet produced.
 No music data is generated.
 Because of the PSG characteristics the shape and volume parameters are mutually exclusive so the same byte of the voice buffers is used for both.

 <a name="75c8h"></a>

     Address...
 75C8H

-This is the "PLAY" statement "L" command handler.
+This is the "`PLAY`" statement "`L`" command handler.
 The parameter, with a default value of four, is placed in byte 16 of the current voice buffer where it is used in the computation of succeeding note durations.
 No music data is generated.

 <a name="75e2h"></a>

     Address...
 75E2H

-This is the "PLAY" statement "T" command handler.
+This is the "`PLAY`" statement "`T`" command handler.
 The parameter, with a default value of one hundred and twenty, is placed in byte 17 of the current voice buffer where it will be used in the computation of succeeding note durations. ho music data is generated.

 <a name="75efh"></a>

     Address...
 75EFH

-This is the "PLAY" statement "O" command handler.
+This is the "`PLAY`" statement "`O`" command handler.
 The parameter, with a default value of four, is placed in byte 15 of the current voice buffer where it is used in the computation of succeeding note frequencies.
 No music data is generated.

 <a name="75fch"></a>

     Address...
 75FCH

-This is the "PLAY" statement "R" command handler.
+This is the "`PLAY`" statement "`R`" command handler.
 The length parameter, with a default value of four, is left in register pair DE and a zero tone divider value placed in register pair HL.
 The existing volume value is taken from byte 18 of the current voice buffer, temporarily replaced with a zero value and control transferred to the note generator (769CH).

 <a name="7621h"></a>

     Address...
 7621H

-This is the "PLAY" statement "N" command handler.
+This is the "`PLAY`" statement "`N`" command handler.
 The obligatory parameter is first examined, if it is zero a rest is generated (760BH).
-If it is greater than ninety-six an "Illegal function call" error is generated (475AH).
+If it is greater than ninety-six an "`Illegal function call`" error is generated (475AH).
 Otherwise twelve is repeatedly subtracted from the note number until underflow to obtain an octave number from one to nine in register E and a note number from zero to eleven in register C. Control then transfers to the note generator (7673H).

 <a name="763eh"></a>

     Address...
 763EH

-This is the "PLAY" statement "A" to "G" command handler.
+This is the "`PLAY`" statement "`A`" to "`G`" command handler.
 The note letter is first converted into a note number from zero to fourteen, this extended range being necessary because of the redundancy implicit in the notation.
 The table at 755FH is then used to obtain the offset into the tone divider table and the divider constant for the note placed in register pair DE.
 The octave value is taken from byte 15 of the current voice buffer and the divider constant halved until the correct octave is reached.
 The string operand is then examined directly (56EEH) to determine whether a trailing note length parameter exists.
 If so it is converted (572FH) and placed in register C. If no parameter exists the default length is taken from byte 16 of the current voice buffer.
 The duration of the note is then computed from:

     Duration (Interrupt ticks) = 12,000/(LENGTH*TEMPO)

 With the normal length value (4) and tempo value (120) this gives a note duration of twenty-five interrupt ticks of 20 ms each or 0.5 seconds.
-The string operand is then examined (56EEH) for trailing "." characters and, for each one, the duration multiplied by one and a half.
+The string operand is then examined (56EEH) for trailing "`.`" characters and, for each one, the duration multiplied by one and a half.
 Finally the resulting duration is checked and, if it is less than five interrupt ticks, it is replaced with a value of five.
 Thus the shortest note that can be generated on a UK machine is 0.10 seconds whatever the tempo or note length.

 The music data packet, which will be three, five or seven bytes long, is then assembled in bytes 8 to 14 of the current voice buffer prior to placing it in the queue.
 The duration is placed in bytes 8 and 9 of the voice buffer.
 The volume and flag byte is taken from byte 18 and placed in byte 10 of the voice buffer with bit 7 set to indicate a volume change to the interrupt dequeuing routine.
 If bit 6 of the volume byte is set then the modulation period is taken from bytes 19 and 20 and added to the data packet at bytes 11 and 12.
 If the tone divider value is non-zero then it is added to the data packet at bytes 11 and 12 (without a modulation period) or bytes 13 and 14 (with a modulation period).
 Finally the byte count is mixed into the three highest bits of byte 8 of the voice buffer to complete the preparation of the music data packet.

 If the tone divider value is zero, indicating a rest, the contents of SAVVOL are restored to byte 18 of the static buffer.
-The music data packet is then placed in the current queue via the PUTQ standard routine and the number of free bytes remaining checked (7521H).
-If less than eight bytes remain control transfers directly to the "PLAY" statement handler (748EH), otherwise control returns normally to the macro language parser.
+The music data packet is then placed in the current queue via the [PUTQ](#putq) standard routine and the number of free bytes remaining checked (7521H).
+If less than eight bytes remain control transfers directly to the "`PLAY`" statement handler (748EH), otherwise control returns normally to the macro language parser.

 <a name="7754h"></a>